OUGC-Network/MyBB-Task-Files/README.md

 ### Updating <a name = "update"></a>

-Follow the next steps in order to update your copy of this plugin.
+Follow the next steps in order to update your copy of each task.

 1. Follow step 1 to 3 from the [Install](#install) section.